2MCR

 2MCR-FM is a Community Radio station in Sydney's South West broadcasting on 100.3 FM.
 The station broadcast covers Campbelltown, Camden and Wollondilly Shire.
 It is located at the Campbelltown RSL Club, Campbelltown, New South Wales.

 History

 MCR started operations on 22 August 1989, which was the date of MCR's first public meeting.
 Broadcasting on 89.9FM due to licensing issues, new stations were allowed to broadcast for a total of 28 days per year.
-MCR didn't have their own equipment and had to borrow the necessary equipment to broadcast for 28 days.
+MCR did not have their own equipment and had to borrow the necessary equipment to broadcast for 28 days.

 MCR split these 28 days up into four seven-day broadcasts which took place in makeshift temporary studios located at: